Quilting

 Some time has passed

-Since I last posted.
-I've been busy quilting and quilting!
-Here's a picture of my current method of quilting.
-I'm now quilting without a hoop at all!
-I feel I am able to because I used Sharon Schamber's method of basting.
-It is fortunate, too, because the weather has been ridiculously hot and having the… Continue reading Some time has passed
+I’m now quilting without a hoop at all!
+I feel I am able to because I used Sharon Schamber‘s method of basting.
+It is fortunate, too, because the weather has been ridiculously hot and having the quilt on top of me would have been in possible.
+Instead, I’ve been laying the quilt over a little folding table and quilting the drape.
+I’d better supply a picture of that, too!

 Alabama Chanin · Inklingo · Sewing